Lei Yue Mun Park and Holiday Village: Conversion to the Holiday Village

-The Barracks housed the Depot and Record Office of the Hong Kong Military Service Corps between 1948 and 1986.
-The Barracks were handed over to the Government in 1987 and were subsequently converted into the Lei Yue Mun Park and Holiday Village.
+The Barracks housed the Depot and Record Office of the Hong Kong Military Service Corps between 1948 and 1984, and since 1948 have been used as training grounds for the Royal Hong Kong Regiment.
+The Barracks were then handed over to the Government in 1987 upon the withdrawal of the British Army.

-After the Lyemun Barracks were left disabled and were handed over to the Government, the Southern Part was converted into the Lei Yue Mun Park and Holiday Village, while the headland was left unused and lost until it was converted into the Hong Kong Museum of Coastal Defence in 2000 (Does not include the Pak Sha Wan Battery and nearby structures).
+The construction of the Island Eastern Corridor between August 1986 and October 1989 separated the headland from the main barracks and the western ridge.
+As a result, the main barracks were converted to the Lei Yue Mun Park and Holiday Village in 1988 and was then opened to the public, while the headland was left isolated until the Lei Yue Mun Fort was converted into the Hong Kong Museum of Coastal Defence in 2000.
+The Pak Sha Wan Battery and its nearby barracks remain isolated and is not open to the public to this day.

 The whole former barracks compound is graded as Grade I historic building because of its historic significance.
 The buildings of the compound are graded as Grade I and II historic buildings separately, however.

 SARS Outbreak

 During the outbreak of the Severe acute respiratory syndrome (SARS) in 2003, a larger cluster of cases in Hong Kong were focused on the Amoy Gardens housing estate, particularly in Block E. Its spread was later suspected to have been facilitated by defects in its drainage system, and it was subsequently discovered that fecal-oral transmission of SARS was possible.
 By March, the total number of infected people have reached over 200, 137 of those residing in Block E. By the end of the month, the government issued an order to transfer the remaining unaffected residents of Block E into isolation in the Lei Yue Mun Park and Holiday Village and the Lady MacLehose Holiday Village in Sai Kung.
 The residents were subsequently returned to their homes after Hong Kong was removed from the World Health Organization (WHO)'s list of 'Affected Areas' in late-June 2003.